buddycloud/buddycloud-media-server/README.md

 It uses [Maven](http://maven.apache.org/) to build its packages.
 You can build the package manually or download it from [here](http://downloads.buddycloud.com/).

-After unpacking, you can then start it by invoking
+After unpacking, you can then start it by invoking:

 ```
     mvn package